schibsted/configure-convox-racks/README.md

 ## Usage

-First, you need to install this library as dependency in your project - `npm install --save-dev @schibsted/configure-convox-racks`
+First, you need to install this library as dependency in your project:<br /> `npm install --save-dev @schibsted/configure-convox-racks`

 Create config file (name it as you want i.e. `convox-config.js`).
 Below is an example of the structure that this file should have: